Deserve® EDU Mastercard for Students Review

 Getting a rewards credit card as a student can be tough, and getting a rewards credit card as an international student can feel next to impossible.
-With the Deserve Edu though, it’s simple.
+With the Deserve® EDU Mastercard for Students though, it’s simple.

-Not only does the Deserve Edu not require a credit history, it also doesn’t require a social security number from international applicants, making it a solid choice for international students studying in America.
+Not only does the Deserve® EDU Mastercard for Students not require a credit history, it also doesn’t require a social security number from international applicants, making it a solid choice for international students studying in America.
 Instead, Deserve looks at your full financial picture considering a number of factors, like how you manage your money, if you pay your bills on time, etc., to predict your future credit potential.

 When it comes to earning rewards on purchases, the offering isn’t stellar, but it’s solid, at 1% cash back earned on every dollar spent.
 There’s a generous credit limit, up to $5,000, and this card includes a plethora of Mastercard Platinum benefits, such as cell phone insurance (up to $600 when you use your card to pay your cell phone bill), car rental collision damage waiver, price protection, extended warranty, travel assistance services, and ID theft protection, as well.
-New cardholders can even enjoy a free year of Amazon Prime Student, thanks to a $59 reimbursement when you use the card to pay for your Amazon Prime Student subscription.
+New cardholders can receive one year of Amazon Prime Student on Deserve after spending $500 in the first three billing cycles with your EDU card.
 Plus, there’s no annual fee.

 However, while the APR is a bit high, there isn't a penalty rate if you're late making a payment, and the $25 late fee (waived the first time you pay late) you'll pay for a late payment is lower than a lot of late fees on other credit cards.